Porsche Panamera Sport Turismo hybrid range, MPG, CO2 & charging

 Porsche Panamera Sport Turismo hybrid range, MPG & CO2 emissions

-We can confidently say you should see around 30 miles' electric running out of the Panamera in varied use, but that’ll dip if you make much use of the 87mph maximum pure-electric speed.
-Official range quoted is 28-33 miles, but we managed 35 with some charge to spare.
+We can confidently say you should see around 30 miles' electric running out of the Panamera hybrid in varied use, but that’ll dip if you make much use of the 87mph maximum pure-electric speed.
+Official range for the Sport Turismo is quoted as 28-34 miles depending on the exact version.

 If you decide that you don’t need the faster charging speeds, then plugging the Panamera into a normal socket in your house will still give you a full charge in some six hours.
 Other than the unnecessary amount of optional charging kit, the Panamera’s charging times are similar to other high-end plug-in hybrids such as the Range Rover PHEV.

 - 1VerdictWhile not as practical as a Tesla Model S, the Porsche Panamera hybrid is just as spectacular to drive and even better inside